notrustverify/pastenym/README.md

 # pastenym

 This project is inspired from [pastebin](https://pastebin.com/) service.
 The main goal is to offer a solution for sharing text with [Nym](https://nymtech.net/) products to offer full anonymity, even on metadata level

+Check [here](#with-docker) to run you own backend

 #### Demo
 Get shared text: [https://pastenym.ch/#/jD6Vhmrz&key=b2d6ae002a1674daa43a07be7fc4f01c](https://pastenym.ch/#/jD6Vhmrz&key=b2d6ae002a1674daa43a07be7fc4f01c)